imransilvake/todo-ngxs/README.md

 # Todo
-A simple todo CRUD app using angular state management library NGXS.
+A simple todo CRUD app using Angular with NGXS State Management Library.
 [JsonPlaceHolder](https://jsonplaceholder.typicode.com/guide.html) is used to fetch the todo list.

 ## Content